Emerson's Brewery

 Emerson's Brewery Limited is a microbrewery located in Dunedin, New Zealand established in 1992.
 Emerson's produces eight year-round beers and three seasonal beers.
 In November 2012 the brewery was purchased by Australasian company Lion, which in turn is owned by Japanese brewing giant Kirin.

 Richard Emerson

 When Richard Emerson travelled to Scotland with his parents in 1983 he was first introduced to European style beers.
 After spending a year in Edinburgh, he returned to New Zealand and became disillusioned with New Zealand beers.
-This lead him to brew for himself.
+This led him to brew for himself.

 Brewing

 Emerson’s beers are not pasteurised like most mainstream New Zealand beers.
 The yeast is left alive in the beer to mature and enhance the flavour of the beer.
 Emerson’s ales are produced from malted barley, hops, yeast and water.
 They do not have preservatives, added sugar, artificial colouring, have not been pasteurised and some are not filtered.

 Some Emerson’s beers are presented in French oak barrels.
 Pints are sometimes available on hand pump, ensuring that the beer is served at the correct level of carbonation, eliminating gassy beer.